tbeu/matio/README.md

 To support compressed MAT files, zlib version &ge; 1.2.3 is required.
 The zlib software can be downloaded from http://zlib.net/.

 #### 2.1.2 HDF5
-Support for MAT file version 7.3 requires the HDF5 library.
-This library can be downloaded from https://www.hdfgroup.org/.
-Matio requires HDF5 version &ge; 1.8.x.
+Support for MAT file version 7.3 requires the HDF5 library of version &ge; 1.8.x.
+This library can be downloaded from https://github.com/HDFGroup/hdf5/releases.
 Neither deprecated HDF5 1.6.x API functions nor HDF5 higher-level functions are called.

-* Building matio with HDF5 1.8.x requires configuration of HDF5 with default API version 1.8 (i.e. `--with-default-api-version=v18`).
+* Building matio with HDF5 1.8.x requires configuration of HDF5 with default API `v18`
-* Building matio with HDF5 1.10.x requires configuration of HDF5 with either default API version 1.10 (i.e. `--with-default-api-version=v110`) or with deprecated API version 1.8 (i.e. `--with-default-api-version=v18`).
+* Building matio with HDF5 1.10.x requires configuration of HDF5 with either default API `v110` or with deprecated API `v18`.
-* Building matio with HDF5 1.12.x requires configuration of HDF5 with either default API version 1.12 (i.e. `--with-default-api-version=v112`), or with deprecated API version 1.10 (i.e. `--with-default-api-version=v110`) or with deprecated API version 1.8 (i.e. `--with-default-api-version=v18`).
+* Building matio with HDF5 1.12.x requires configuration of HDF5 with either default API `v112`, or with deprecated APIs `v110` or `v18`.
-* Building matio with HDF5 1.14.x requires configuration of HDF5 with either default API version 1.14 (i.e. `--with-default-api-version=v114`), or with deprecated API version 1.12 (i.e. `--with-default-api-version=v112`), or with deprecated API version 1.10 (i.e. `--with-default-api-version=v110`) or with deprecated API version 1.8 (i.e. `--with-default-api-version=v18`).
+* Building matio with HDF5 1.14.x requires configuration of HDF5 with either default API `v114`, or with deprecated APIs `v112`, `v110` or `v18`.

-For Windows, the pre-compiled binaries can be used which also include a DLL of zlib to satisfy the zlib dependency.
+* Building matio with HDF5 2.0.0 requires configuration of HDF5 with either default API `v200`, or with deprecated APIs `v114`, `v112`, `v110` or `v18`.

 For Ubuntu, `sudo apt install libhdf5-dev` should work fine.

 ### 2.2 Building matio